 Sonoma County has experienced a number of disasters over the past several years including floods, earthquakes, power shutoffs, a pandemic and wildfires.
-The County’s alert and warning systems have grown to notify residents of an emergency in their area early and accurately.
-Many alerts require individuals opt-in, below are links to sign-up and information on additional warning systems.
+The County’s warning and alert system, have grown to notify residents of an emergency in their area early and accurately.
+Many alerts require individual’s opt-in, below are links to sign-up and information on additional warning systems.
 To learn more about the County’s Emergency and Preparedness information visit www.socoemergency.org

 Source: Soco Emergency

-Sonoma COAD stands for Community Organizations Active in Disaster.
-Member organizations focus on preparedness and are ready to respond with resources, volunteers and coordination of services to those who need assistance during and immediately after a disaster, and ideally hold the capacity to activate a long-term recovery group.
+Member organizations focus on preparedness and are ready to respond with resources, volunteers and coordination of services to those who need assistance during and immediately after a disaster and ideally hold the capacity to activate a long-term recovery group.

-The Listos (Ready) California Emergency Preparedness Campaign ensures that communities are prepared for emergencies, through community service, neighborhood preparedness, and disaster resilience.
-It builds on the success of existing resident efforts throughout the State of California to foster local community disaster preparedness networks.
+The Listos (Ready) California Emergency Preparedness Campaign ensures that people across the state are ready for emergencies through volunteer efforts, neighborhood preparedness, and disaster readiness.
+It builds on the success of existing local initiatives throughout California to strengthen emergency preparedness networks.

 There is hot, and then there is hot!
 Extreme heat is a period of high heat and humidity with temperatures above 90 degrees for at least two to three days.
 In extreme heat your body works extra hard to maintain a normal temperature, which can lead to death.
 Extreme heat is responsible for the highest number of annual deaths among all weather-related hazards.